Android Ice Cream Sandwich: User experience

-The default home screen of Ice Cream Sandwich displayed a persistent Google Search bar across the top of the screen, a dock across the bottom containing the app drawer button in the middle, and four slots for app shortcuts alongside it.
+The default home screen of Ice Cream Sandwich displayed a persistent Google Search bar across the top, a dock across the bottom containing the app drawer button in the middle, and four slots for app shortcuts alongside it.
 Folders of apps could now be made by dragging an app and hovering it over another.
-The app drawer was split into two tabs; one for apps, and the latter holding widgets to be placed on home screen pages.
-Widgets themselves could now be resizable and contain scrolling content.
-Android 4.0 contained an increased use of swiping gestures; apps and notifications could now be removed from the recent apps menu and dismissed from the notifications area by sliding them away, and a number of stock and Google apps now used a new form of tabs, in which users could navigate between different panes by either tapping their name on a strip, or by swiping left and right.
+The app drawer was split into two tabs: one for apps and the other for widgets to be placed on home screen pages.
+Widgets themselves could now be resized and contain scrolling content.
+Android 4.0 contained an increased use of swiping gestures; apps and notifications could now be removed from the recent apps menu and dismissed from the notifications area by sliding them away, and several stock and Google apps now used a new form of tabs, in which users could navigate between different panes by either tapping their name on a strip, or by swiping left and right.

-The phone app was updated with a Holo design, the ability to send pre-configured text message responses in response to incoming calls, and visual voicemail integration within the call log display.
+The phone app was updated with a Holo design, the ability to send pre-configured text message responses to incoming calls, and visual voicemail integration in the call log display.
 The web browser app incorporated updated versions of WebKit and V8, supporting syncing with Google Chrome, an override mode for loading a desktop-oriented version of a website rather than a mobile-oriented version, as well as offline browsing.
 The "Contacts" section of the phone app was split off into a new "People" app, which offered integration with social networks such as Google+ to display recent posts and synchronize contacts, and a "Me" profile for the device's user.
-The camera app was redesigned, with a reduction in shutter lag, face detection, a new panorama mode, and the ability to take still photos from a video being recorded in camcorder mode.
+The camera app was redesigned, with reduced shutter lag, face detection, a new panorama mode, and the ability to take still photos while recording video in camcorder mode.
 The photo gallery app added basic photo editing tools.
 The lock screen supported "Face Unlock", included a shortcut for launching the camera app, and housed playback controls for music players.
 The keyboard incorporated improved autocomplete algorithms, and improvements to voice input allowing for continuous dictation.
 The ability to take screenshots by holding down the power and "Volume down" buttons together was also added.